 Plastic and Reconstructive Surgery is a stream that is rapidly widening.
 The stream deals with all procedures related to the body’s alteration, reconstruction, and restoration.
 The branch is further divided into the cosmetic surgery and reconstructive surgery.

-Urology is the branch of surgical speciality which deals with the urinary tract tissues of males and females, as well as the male reproductive system.
-The stream cures issues related to the kidney, ureters, adrenal glands, urethra, urinary bladder, and the male reproductive organs.
+Urology is another split of surgical speciality dealing with the urinary tract tissues of males and females, as well as the male reproductive system.
+The stream cures problems related to the kidney, ureters, adrenal glands, urethra, urinary bladder, and the male reproductive organs.

 The approximate course fees for Australia and New Zealand Surgical Skills Education and Training (ASSET) Course is $3820, including GST.
 Apart from this, the universities have their fee structure and scholarship programs for the students willing to take admission in Surgical Specialties.

-If you want to be a surgeon, you need first to attain a degree in medicine.
-The entry to the universities providing surgical specialities courses is difficult with a range of tests.
+If you are going to be a surgeon, you need first to attain a degree in medicine.
+Entry to the universities providing surgical specialities courses is difficult with a wide range of tests.
 To study medicine in Australia, you need to clear either the Undergraduate Medicine and Health Sciences Admission Test (UMAT) or Graduate Australian Medical School Admission Test (GAMSAT).

-If you want to reach the prestigious position of a surgeon, it is essential to choose the right branch of specialization in a premier university.
+Do you wish to reach the prestigious position of a surgeon?
+Then you need to choose the right branch of specialization in a premier university.
 A surgeon’s job is one of responsibility, skill, discipline, and high ethical standards.